shipitsteven/resume/README.md

 University of Washington @ NOAA Alaska Fisheries Science Center
 _October 2019 - Present_

-- Update old web applications with current technology (`React`, `Bootstrap`, `Node.js`, etc.) to integrate with the new NOAA fisheries website
+- Built a new version of an old web app to integrate with the new NOAA fisheries website.
+Pending approval to migrate to public server. [`Bootstrap`, `JavaScript`, `PHP`, `MySQL`]
-- Write `SQL` queries to generate data reports & track production metrics
+- Generate data reports to track production metrics; simplified the process for quarterly performance reports and lightened the load for our DBA. [`SQL`, `Oracle RDBMS`, `Microsoft Access`]
-- Analyze fish stomach content to generate data for ecosystem studies that may ultimately impact fishing quota
+- Analyze fish stomach content to generate data for ecosystem studies that may ultimately influence commercial fishing regulations.
+Validate and reconcile data to ensure data integrity.

 ### Fishery Biologist I